 - Socio-educational framework - Formal and/or informal education is an essential feature of the Dianova network.
 All programs and activities are designed and perceived as special and meaningful learning spaces, the objective of which is to help service users achieve greater autonomy.

-- Self-reliance/autonomy – The purpose of Dianova activities is to help people in dependent situations, whatever these may entail, to discover or re-discover their autonomy and become self-reliant.
-In other words, their ability to manage their own lives amidst the rules set out by their social and natural environments.
+- Autonomy – The purpose of Dianova activities is to help people become self-reliant, in other words, capable of managing their own lives amidst the rules set out by their social and natural environment.

-- Involvement– The users are not passive subjects.
-They are fully involved in the program or intervention, whether it is therapeutic, educational, for awareness, training, etc. They actively participate in defining the objectives for the program or intervention and the methods used to achieve the objectives established.
+- Involvement– Service users are not passive subjects, but fully involved in the various programs or interventions, whether they are therapeutic, educational, for awareness, training, etc. They actively participate in defining the objectives for the programs and the methods utilized to achieve them.

-- Interdisciplinarity– The programs are made up of teams of professionals with different specializations and knowledge that are complementary so that the users' unique needs can be responded to.
-This concept is also applied to their environments of reference (working in a network and the involvement of doctors, social workers, social leaders, families, etc.).
+- Interdisciplinarity– The programs are made up of teams of professionals with different specializations and knowledge that are complementary so that the service user’s unique needs can be responded to.
+This concept is also applied to their external follow-up if needed (networking with other support services, social workers, doctors, social leaders, families, etc.)